THE ALLIANCE COMMITMENT

 - Joint engagement, and monitoring of engagements, based on the most authoritative, credible scientific input, to ensure consistency of messaging and necessary ambition.
 This will build on existing active ownership best practice already under development – such as ClimateAction100+.

 Convened by UNEP’s Finance Initiative and the Principles for Responsible Investment, the Alliance is supported by WWF and is part of the Mission 2020 campaign, an initiative led by Christiana Figueres, former Executive Secretary of the United Nations Framework Convention on Climate Change (UNFCCC).
+The members of the Steering Committee, which guides the work of the Alliance, can be found here.

 Watch UN Environment Progamme’s Executive Director Inger Andersen, Christiana Figueres, and WWF’s Pavan Sukhdev as they explain the significance of this alliance for the health of our planet and its people.